C-McGowan/MastersProject/README.md

 Instead I have included what I believe are the most important files to the project, whereby you could take them and replicate my work with the same data.

-Short contents:
+# Short contents:
-1. APICall.py - the first file I created in order to download the data that we wanted to use.
+1. APICall.py - the first file I created in order to download the data that I wanted to use.
 2. LSTMRNNClass.py - contains the blueprint for restructuring the data and then creating and training an LSTM RNN
 3. LSTMGraphs.py - code for graphing the results from the model and comparing to other sources.